bbc/react-transcript-editor/CONTRIBUTING.md

 5. If you've added code that should be tested, add tests, if you need help with automated testing, feel free to raise an [issue](https://github.com/bbc/react-transcript-editor/issues/new?template=feature_request.md).
 6. Ensure the test suite passes.
 7. Make sure your code lints.
-8. If you've changed APIs, consider [updating the documentation](https://github.com/bbc/react-transcript-editor#documentation).
+8. If you've changed APIs, consider [updating the documentation](https://github.com/bbc/react-transcript-editor#documentation) and QA Testing docs.
 9. Once the work is complete push the branch up on to GitHub for review.
 Make sure your branch is up to date with `master` before making a pull request. eg use [`git merge origin/master`](https://git-scm.com/docs/git-merge) or [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing)
 10. Once a branch has been merged into `master`, delete it.